seantwie03/sluug_stllug_generation/README.md

 # Running the Script

-This guide will help you run the script for generating marketing content for SLUUG and STLLUG meetings.
+This guide will help you run the script.
 Follow these steps to get started:

 ## Prerequisites